 A game lasts for 200 stones, finals 300 stones.

 Each town holding a tournament usually offers a cup, or trophy, for the winner.
 Every trophy has a different shape: There is a painted, pitch-shaped shield with little Pompfen arranged on top of it and an artificial skull in the center, some kind of a huge wheel, a rugged flag, and others.
 The trophy is handed from one winning team to the next, each notig their name on it.

 The annual "Ligarat" (Jugger League council) is a meeting where "national rules standards" are discussed.
 These core rules are modified by the Lokal Rules (see below).

 While the core rules are aggreed upon by all towns (i.e. teams), many teams issue own "lokal rules" when staging a tournament, and the participants aggree to obey them.
 These rules may for example lengthen the "off"-duration from 8 to 10 stones when hit by a chain.
 These lokal rules add a special flavour to Jugger as a sport - The Game really remains individualistic.

 A BOOK ON JUGGER

 So, the first book I published about Jugger as a sport, with kind informal support of the director and informations from many of our teams (and the Australians), is not meant to be (and cannot be) a "standardization" of The Game.
 Instead, it is designed as a paedagogically enriched guideline for schools and youth projects who are interested in building their own team from scratch; this is because of the publisher.
 Originally it was written to compile and display the current state of Jugger here, and the history of the sport.
-It is available in English as well: Jugger.
+It is available in English as well, as a free PDF download: Jugger.
 A post-apocalyptic sport for all occasions